copier-org/copier/README.md

     Optional lists of commands to run in order after finishing the copy.
     Like in the templates files, you can use variables on the commands that will be replaced by the real values before running the command.
-    If one of the commands fail, the rest of them will not run.
+    If one of the commands fails, the rest of them will not run.

 - **envops** (dict):<br>
     Extra options for the Jinja template environment.

 - **extra_paths** (list):<br>
     Additional paths, from where to search for templates.
 This is intended to be used with shared parent templates, files with macros, etc. outside the copied project skeleton.

 - **pretend** (bool):<br>